Accenture/EcoSonar/API.md

 - **Error Response:**

-EcoSonar API is not able to save into the MongoDB Database :
+EcoSonar API is not able to request the MongoDB Database or an internal error occured

 - **Code:** 500 Internal Server Error <br />

+<a name="get-login"></a>

 ## **EcoSonar Login Configuration - GET LOGIN FOR PROJECT**